evcco/DRL-1/README.md

 ### Plots

 The plots generated during training will be saved in the `plots` directory with filenames indicating the epoch and iteration number.
-For example for a modified MNIST dataset:
+For example for a modified MNIST dataset amd Model_Decon_UBernoulli:

 ![MNIST](plots/mnist_metrics_model_decon_uBernoulli.png)